carboneio/carbone/README.md

   - **Unique template engine** : Insert JSON-like markers `{d.companyName}` directly in your document
   - **Flexible** : Use any XML documents as a template: docx, odt, ods, xlsx, html, pptx, odp, custom xml files...
   - **Future-proof** : A powerful XML-agnostic algorithm understands what to do without knowing XML document specifications
-  - **Multilanguage** : One template, multiple languages.
+  - **Multilingual** : One template, multiple languages.
 Update translation files automatically
   - **Format data** : Use built-in date and number formatters or create your own in Javascript
   - **Fast** : Manage multiple LibreOffice threads for document conversion, optimized code generation for each report